-Your dress size measurements are taken to determine which size will provide the closest fit based on the designer’s bridal dress size chart.
-We always recommend having a professional take all of your measurements.
-For the most accurate measurements, don’t measure over your clothing.
-Your dress size measurements should be taken while wearing undergarments similar to the ones you will wear with your dress.
-The measuring tape shouldn’t be pulled too tight or have too much slack, and should always be parallel to the floor.
+Measurements of your dress are taken to determine the size that provide the closest fit.
+We always recommend you visiting our shop having a professional take all of your measurements.
+For the most accurate measurements, don’t measure wearing your clothes on.
+Your dress size measurements should be taken while wearing undergarments similar to the ones you will wear with your wedding dress on the occasion.
+The measuring tape shouldn’t be pulled too tight or have too much loose, and should always be parallel to the floor.

-- Keep the tape measure taut, but don’t stretch it tight or put it too loose.
+- Always keep the tape measure taut, but don’t stretch it tight or put it too loose.

-- Wear the same shoes that you will wear on your wedding day.
-If you can’t, wear shoes with the heel height you plan to wear.
+- Wear the heels that you plan to wear on your wedding day.

-- Wear the same undergarments that you will wear on your wedding day.
-If you can’t, wear a style similar to what you plan to wear.
+- Wear similar undergarments that you will wear on your wedding day.

-These are the figures we’ll need, along with instructions about how to take each measurement.
+These are the measurements we need, along with instructions about how to take each measurement.

-- Bust: This is not the same as your bra size.
-Instead, this is a measurement of the fullest part of your bust.
+- Bust: This is not your bra size.
+But, this is a measurement of the fullest part of your bust.
 While keeping your arms relaxed and at your sides, run the tape across the widest part of your back and fullest part of your bust.

 - Waist: This is your natural waistline, or the smallest part of your waist.
-It is typically found an inch or two above your belly button.
-Don’t suck in your waist, although you may be tempted to.
-You want to be able to breathe on your wedding day—and eat a slice to cake, too.
+It is usually found an inch or two above your belly button.
+Don’t suck in your waist, You want to be able to breathe on your wedding day.

 - Hips: This is a measurement of the fullest part of your hips.
-Run the tape across the hipbone.
+Run the tape across the hipbone to get it.

-- Hollow to hem: For this measurement in particular, it is crucial that you are wearing shoes that reflect the heel length of your wedding footwear.
+- Hollow to hem: For this measurement in particular,wear the heels you plan to wear on the wedding day.
 Place the tape at the hollow base of your neck and measure down to where you want the hem to end.
-A full skirt requires that you measure out at an angle to reflect the fullness of the gown.